 - exercises, under the guidance of your doctor or other health professional, to promote healing, strength and flexibility

 - manual techniques, such as mobilisation and massage

 - pain-relieving medication (talk to your doctor or pharmacist before taking any medications, as they can sometimes disrupt the healing of soft tissue injuries)

 - gradually introducing activities to back-to-normal levels.

 Severe injuries, where the tissue has completely ruptured, may need surgery to put the torn pieces back together.
 Surgically repaired grade III injuries will require significant treatment to regain strength and function.
-Whether you have surgery, or immobilisation and physical therapy, as the treatment for a grade III injury, medium to long-term success is similar for either treatment.
+Whether you have surgery, or a period of immobilisation and physical therapy, as the treatment for a grade III injury, medium to long-term functional outcomes is similar for either treatment.